BM&FBOVESPA S.A. Bolsa de Valores, Mercadorias e Futuros

 Spot US Dollar

-US Dollar transactions in the Brazilian interbank market, registered for settlement with the Foreign Exchange
+billion in March.
+US Dollar transactions in the Brazilian interbank market, registered for settlement with

-Financial volume in the secondary market for government securities totaled BRL 62.60 million in May, against BRL
+Financial volume in the secondary market for government securities totaled BRL 1.47 billion in April,

-434.10 million in April, based on all of the transactions at SISBEX.
+against BRL 275.3 million in March, based on all of the transactions at SISBEX.
+Of the April total,

-In May, financial institutions led derivatives trading (BM&F segment), accounting for 37.14% of contracts traded,
+In April, institutional investors led derivatives trading (BM&F segment), accounting for 33.66% of

 Volumes and trades by Direct Market Access (DMA)

-In May, BM&F* market segment transactions carried out through order routing via Direct Market Access (DMA)
+In April, BM&F* market segment transactions carried out through order routing via Direct Market

 The volumes registered by each access modality in the BM&F segment were as follows:

-In May, transactions carried out by foreign investors presented by CME to BM&FBOVESPA (who use the Globex-
+In April, transactions carried out by foreign investors presented by CME to BM&FBOVESPA (who use the

-BM&FBOVESPA PUMA Trading System order routing system or access BM&FBOVESPA markets via co-location) totaled
+Globex-GTS order routing system or access BM&FBOVESPA markets via co-location) totaled 3,444,594

 Trading volumes per type of DMA in the BOVESPA segment:

-In model 1 or traditional DMA, the client accesses the trading system through technological intermediation of a brokerage house.
+or traditional DMA, the client accesses the GTS or Mega Bolsa through technological intermediation of a brokerage

 Notes: The volumes registered by access modality include both buy and sell sides of a trade.